Fraktal-PM3/fraktal/docs/docs/Development/Chaincode/development_env.md

 sidebar_position: 1
 sidebar_label: Development Setup
 title: Chaincode Development Setup
-description: Complete guide to setting up your development environment for the distributed hash ledger project
+description: Complete guide to setting up your development environment for the distributed hash ledger project and deploy chaincode.
 ---

 # Chaincode Development Setup

-This guide walks you through setting up your complete development environment for the distributed hash ledger project.
-The installation process takes approximately 20-30 minutes.
+This guide provides comprehensive instructions for configuring your development environment for the distributed hash ledger project.
+The installation process typically requires 20-30 minutes to complete.

-## What You'll Install
+## Installation Overview

-By the end of this guide, you'll have:
+Upon completion of this guide, your development environment will include:

 - **Go** (v1.20+) - Primary programming language
 - **Node.js** (v24.11.0) - JavaScript runtime for chaincode development